-Transistor Basics for beginners (Easy Guide 2024)
+Transistor basics for beginners (Easy Guide, 2025)

+You use a mobile phone, laptop, and other awesome electronics gadgets almost every day.
 These gadgets become possible by the replacement of large bitch size vacuum tube with a tiny electronic component, the transistor.

 What is a transistor?

-This guy, the transistor, is a three terminal semiconductor device used as an amplifier or an electronic switch.
+The transistor, is a three terminal semiconductor device used as an amplifier or an electronic switch.

 As an amplifier, it amplifies a very week signal into the much larger signal.
 A simple example is a loudspeaker, which generates a very loud sound.